HULKs/hulk/docs/tooling/twix.md

 See the example config further down on this page for the general format.

-After loading the user configuration, it is merged with the default values, are defined at `tools/twix/default.toml` in this repository.
+After loading the user configuration, it is merged with the default values, which are defined in `tools/twix/default.toml`.

 ## Keybindings